Convergence of hybrid slice sampling via spectral gap: Introduction

 where $L^0_{2,\pi}$ is the space of functions $f\colon K \to \R$ with zero mean and finite variance (i.e. $\int_K f(x) \dint \pi(x) = 0;$ $\norm{f}_{2}^2 = \int_K \abs{f(x)}^2 \dint \pi(x)<\infty$) and $\norm{P}_{L^0_{2,\pi} \to L^0_{2,\pi}}$ denotes the operator norm.
 We refer to \cite{Ru91} for the functional analytic background.
 From the computational point of view, existence of the spectral gap (i.e. $\gap(P)>0$) implies a number of desirable and well studied robustness properties.
-In particular \begin{itemize} \item the spectral gap implies geometric ergodicity \cite{RoRo97,kontoyiannis2009geometric} and the variance bounding property \cite{RoRo08}; \item for reversible Markov chains the spectral gap implies that a CLT holds for all functions $f \in L_{2,\pi}$ \cite{kipnis1986central, Ge92}; \item furthermore, consistent estimation of the CLT asymptotic variance is well established for geometrically ergodic chains (c.f. \cite{hobert2002applicability, JoHaCaNe06, bednorz2007few, flegal2010batch}). \end{itemize}
+In particular \begin{itemize} \item the spectral gap implies geometric ergodicity \cite{kontoyiannis2009geometric,RoRo97} and the variance bounding property \cite{RoRo08}; \item for reversible Markov chains the spectral gap implies that a CLT holds for all functions $f \in L_{2,\pi}$, c.f. \cite{Ge92,kipnis1986central}; \item furthermore, consistent estimation of the CLT asymptotic variance is well established for geometrically ergodic chains (c.f. \cite{bednorz2007few, flegal2010batch, hobert2002applicability, JoHaCaNe06}). \end{itemize}

 Additionally, quantitative information on the spectral gap allows the formulation of precise non-asymptotic statements.
-In particular, it is well known \cite[Lemma~2]{NoRu14} that if $\nu$ is the initial distribution of the reversible Markov chain in question, i.e. $\nu=\P_{X_1},$ then
+In particular, it is well known, see e.g. \cite[Lemma~2]{NoRu14}, that if $\nu$ is the initial distribution of the reversible Markov chain in question, i.e. $\nu=\mathbb{P}_{X_1},$ then